 Example of circular economy: Nissan reuses old car batteries from the Nissan LEAF to power up streetlights.
 The batteries recharge every night using the streetlight's built-in solar panels.

-We’re not here to prove the skeptics wrong, rather to bring potential solutions to light.
-This will hopefully inspire the industry to make the right decisions, and (potential) EV drivers like yourself to understand the facts behind electric cars.
+We’re not here to prove the EV skeptics wrong, rather to bring potential solutions to light.
+This will hopefully inspire the industry to make the right decisions, and (potential) EV drivers, like yourself, to understand the facts behind electric cars.
 Though some solutions seem more impactful than others, we paid specific attention to the ones that are both lucrative for the manufacturer and attractive for the owner.
 Because, let’s be honest, for the industry to embrace change, we need solutions that are sustainable AND profitable.

 One thing is certain for now: by the time an electric car is ready to retire, it will have significantly reduced carbon emissions throughout its life.
-That’s something for a carmaker to be proud of, and for everyone to feel good about.
+That’s something for a carmaker to be proud of and for everyone to feel good about.